-After a pause of almost 15 weeks due to the COVID-19 pandemic, the National Baseball Hall of Fame and Museum reopened its doors on Friday, June 26, in accordance with New York State's regionally-focused phased reopening plan and with many enhanced health and safety procedures...A comprehensive health and safety plan for the Museum has been developed in accordance with guidelines provided by the Centers for Disease Controls and New York State, and reviewed by a certified Industrial Hygiene Technician, to ensure cleanliness, physical distancing and reduced contact for both visitors and staff...To allow for physical distancing, Museum capacity is limited...Timed admission tickets are available for purchase online and will allow visitors to reserve a specific date and time to enter the Museum, alleviating congestion in the front lobby and throughout the Museum...The Hall of Fame is open daily from 9 a.m. to 5 p.m...Per New York State guidelines, the use of face masks for all staff and guests is required...Free single-use masks are available at the Museum entrance for visitors who do not have one...Within the Museum, all exhibit spaces are expected to remain open and functional....Guests receive a rubber-tipped stylus to use when interacting with touch-screens and buttons...Directional markers have been added to Museum spaces, along with signage reminding visitors of safety procedures...
-More than 25 hand sanitizing stations have also been placed throughout the Museum...Until further notice, the Hall of Fame's larger gathering spaces - the Grandstand Theater, Bullpen Theater, Learning Center and Sandlot Kids' Clubhouse - will remain closed...
-Increased cleaning and disinfection will take place both within Museum spaces and office areas, while protective clear acrylic shields have been installed at the Museum admission desk and at check-out counters within the Museum Store...Additionally, employee spaces and schedules have been adjusted to accommodate physical distancing, with staggered arrivals and departures to limit staff overlap...For more information and ticketing procedures, please visit baseballhall.org/reopening.
+After a pause of almost 15 weeks due to the COVID-19 pandemic, the National Baseball Hall of Fame and Museum reopened its doors on Friday, June 26, in accordance with New York State's regionally-focused phased reopening plan and with many enhanced health and safety procedures...A comprehensive health and safety plan for the Museum has been developed in accordance with guidelines provided by the Centers for Disease Controls and New York State, and reviewed by a certified Industrial Hygiene Technician, to ensure cleanliness, physical distancing and reduced contact for both visitors and staff...To allow for physical distancing, Museum capacity is limited...Timed admission tickets are available for purchase online and will allow visitors to reserve a specific date and time to enter the Museum, alleviating congestion in the front lobby and throughout the Museum...The Hall of Fame is open daily from 9 a.m. to 5 p.m....Per New York State guidelines, the use of face masks for all staff and guests is required...Free single-use masks are available at the Museum entrance for visitors who do not have one...Within the Museum, all exhibit spaces remain open and functional....Guests receive a rubber-tipped stylus to use when interacting with touch-screens and buttons...Directional markers have been added to Museum spaces, along with signage reminding visitors of safety procedures...More than 25 hand sanitizing stations have also been placed throughout the Museum...Until further notice, the Hall of Fame's larger gathering spaces - the Grandstand Theater, Bullpen Theater, Learning Center and Sandlot Kids' Clubhouse - will remain closed...Increased cleaning and disinfecting will take place both within Museum spaces and office areas, while protective clear acrylic shields have been installed at the Museum admission desk and at checkout counters within the Museum Store...Additionally, employee spaces and schedules have been adjusted to accommodate physical distancing, with staggered arrivals and departures to limit staff overlap...For more information and ticketing procedures, please visit baseballhall.org/reopening.

-2020 INDUCTION WEEKEND CANCELED: Major League Baseball's Opening Weekend of 2020 coincides with what would have been Induction Weekend in Cooperstown...
-The National Baseball Hall of Fame and Museum announced on April 29 that its Board of Directors voted unanimously to cancel 2020 Hall of Fame Induction Weekend events as a result of health and safety concerns associated with the COVID-19 pandemic...The Class of 2020 - consisting of Derek Jeter, Marvin Miller, Ted Simmons and Larry Walker - will be inducted on Sunday, July 25, 2021, in Cooperstown, alongside any new members elected as part of the Hall of Fame Class of 2021...The Awards Presentation on Saturday, July 24, 2021 will recognize the Hall of Fame's 2020 and 2021 Award Winners, including 2020 J.G.
-Taylor Spink Award winner Nick Cafardo, 2020 Ford C. Frick Award winner Ken Harrelson and the winner of the 2020 Buck O'Neil Lifetime Achievement Award, David Montgomery...The Hall of Fame has held an Induction Ceremony in Cooperstown every year since 1961...An Induction Ceremony was not held in 1950, 1958 and 1960 after voting resulted in no new electees, while no elections were held in 1940, 1941 and 1943...In 1942, Rogers Hornsby was elected but an Induction Ceremony was not held due to travel restrictions related to World War II...Next summer's Induction Ceremony will be the first since 1949 to combine multiple classes of electees...The first four Classes of Hall of Fame members, elected from 1936-39, were all enshrined on June 12, 1939, the day of the Museum's formal opening...The Classes of 1946 and 1947 were inducted together in 1947, and the Classes of 1948 and 1949 were inducted together in 1949.
+2020 INDUCTION WEEKEND CANCELED: The National Baseball Hall of Fame and Museum announced on April 29 that its Board of Directors voted unanimously to cancel 2020 Hall of Fame Induction Weekend events as a result of health and safety concerns associated with the COVID-19 pandemic...The Class of 2020 - consisting of Derek Jeter, Marvin Miller, Ted Simmons and Larry Walker - will be inducted on Sunday, July 25, 2021, in Cooperstown, alongside any new members elected as part of the Hall of Fame Class of 2021...The Awards Presentation on Saturday, July 24, 2021 will recognize the Hall of Fame's 2020 and 2021 Award Winners, including 2020 J.G.
+Taylor Spink Award winner Nick Cafardo, 2020 Ford C. Frick Award winner Ken Harrelson and the winner of the 2020 Buck O'Neil Lifetime Achievement Award, David Montgomery...The Hall of Fame has held an Induction Ceremony in Cooperstown every year since 1961...An Induction Ceremony was not held in 1950, 1958 and 1960 after voting resulted in no new electees, while no elections were held in 1940, 1941 and 1943...In 1942, Rogers Hornsby was elected but an Induction Ceremony was not held due to travel restrictions related to World War II...Next summer's Induction Ceremony will be the first since 1949 to combine multiple classes of electees...The first four Classes of 1946 and 1947 were inducted together in 1947, and the Classes of 1948 and 1949 were inducted together in 1949.